Daily Jobs › Project Management 🗂️

 1. Planning 📝

-- How well will it fit in the existing schedule?
+• Will it fit the existing system and schedule?

 2. Determining alternatives 🤔